 So contrary to years back when we thought pork had to be all “white” and completely cooked through, we know now that typically results in dry, flavorless pork.

-How Do I Serve This Pork Tenderloin Recipe?
+How Do You Serve This Pork Tenderloin Recipe?

-After the pork has rested, we like to cut it into thick slices like you see here.
+After the pork has rested, we like to cut it into thick slices like you see in these photos.
 Place the pork onto a serving platter with the roasted apples and cabbage around the edges.

 If you don’t think you’ll be needing both pork tenderloins for one dinner, you can leave one whole and slice it up right before storing so that it doesn’t dry out.